Just Egg Quiche with Breakfast Potato Crust, Beyond Sausage, Kale & Paprika Chèvre

 From Bacon To Kale

-It’s not that my Grandma loved to cook, in fact she hated it.
-Back then it was too expensive to eat out, there were no microwave ovens, and no pre-packaged meals ready in 30 minutes or less.
-Meals required effort and getting your hands dirty.
+It wasn’t that my grandma loved to cook—she didn’t.
+Back then, eating out was expensive, microwaves didn’t exist, and there were no meals ready in thirty minutes or less.
+Food required effort.
+Hands got dirty.
 What she did love was having her family around her.
-She had the satisfaction of feeding those hungry souls who gathered together, nourished by her food, sharing their memories and laughter.
+She found satisfaction in feeding those hungry souls, in watching them gather, nourished by her food, sharing stories and laughter.

-In the early 90’s, I left for college and was one of the rare few (besides my friend Amy) who knew how to do more than boil water for mac-n-cheese.
-For Thanksgiving, my junior year, my roommates and I decided to stay at school and have our own “Friendsgiving.”
-With a guest list of twenty-two, it was certainly the biggest crowd I had ever cooked for.
-While it was mostly a potluck, I was in charge of the essentials: the turkey, mashed potatoes and gravy, (of course) and a sausage stuffing that was commensurate with my friend’s mothers and grandmothers.
+In the early ’90s, I left for college and quickly realized I was one of the rare few—aside from my friend Amy—who knew how to do more than boil water for mac and cheese.
+My junior year, my roommates and I stayed on campus for Thanksgiving and hosted our own Friendsgiving.
+With a guest list of twenty-two, it was the largest crowd I’d ever cooked for.
+Though it was mostly potluck, I handled the essentials: the turkey, mashed potatoes, and gravy (of course), plus a sausage stuffing worthy of my friends’ mothers and grandmothers.

-The following spring, my roommate told me about a cooking position at a hip new brew pub in town and encouraged me to apply.
+The following spring, a roommate told me about a cooking job at a hip new brewpub and urged me to apply.
 I went the next day and was hired as a prep cook.
-I was in heaven!
-Aside from keeping the front line stocked with their essentials, I became a ninja with a knife.
-I learned the difference between a Béchamel and Beurre Blanc, and became an alchemist of all things soup and salad.
-Within a few months I requested to move up front and become a line cook.
-Chef agreed, and I became the only female line cook in the restaurant.
+I was in heaven.
+Beyond keeping the line stocked, I became a knife-work ninja.
+I learned the difference between béchamel and beurre blanc.
+I became an alchemist of soups and salads.
+Within months, I asked to move up to the line.
+The chef agreed, and I became the only female line cook in the restaurant.

-A few years later I left the fast paced, high stress restaurant business, and went to work at an awesome, happy hippie health food store.
-Suddenly, I was learning about antioxidants, micro-nutrients and the healing power of herbs.
-I stocked my kitchen with Seiten, TVP and Acidophilus.
-I ate things like Keifer cheese, Spirulina, and rocked me some tofu burritos.
-I learned that I didn’t need to eat dead animals for protein and iron.
-I became a vegetarian, and was reborn.
+A few years later, I left the high-stress pace of restaurant life and landed at a joyful, hippie-leaning health food store.
+Suddenly I was learning about antioxidants, micronutrients, and the healing power of herbs.
+I stocked my kitchen with seitan, TVP, and acidophilus.
+I ate kefir cheese, spirulina, and lived on tofu burritos.
+I learned I didn’t need to eat animals for protein or iron.
+I became a vegetarian—and felt reborn.

-But as they often do, all good things must end.
-After college, I headed home to start grad school and moved back in with my folks.
-My dad, swearing that I was “too thin,” took me to eat REAL food at a favorite barbecue restaurant.
-Begrudgingly, I gagged down a few ribs, and suffered through stomach pains for hours afterward.
-I tried to eat healthy foods when I could, but working full-time and going to grad school full-time, I found it easier to run through a drive-thru and worry about healthy eating later.
+After college, I returned home for grad school and moved back in with my parents.
+My dad, convinced I was “too thin,” took me out for real food at his favorite barbecue joint.
+Begrudgingly, I gagged down a few ribs and spent hours afterward with stomach pain.
+I tried to eat well when I could, but working full-time while attending grad school full-time made convenience seductive.
+Drive-thrus were easier.
+I told myself I’d get back to healthy eating later.

 meandkevin97